thomaskoppelaar/interpreter-from-scratch/docs/2-expanding-memory.md

 ```
 a iiiidi // init 4-1+1 = 4
 a ii // init 2
-b x // pop, print
+b x // pop (the 2), print
 z // exit
 ```

 `file program.txt` should print `4`.

 2. Implement the `v` and `w` operator.
-Note that when an item is decremented below 0 (e.g. the top value of the stack is a 4 and the operation is a `w`), you should throw an error.
+Note that when an item is decremented below 0 (e.g. the top value of the stack is a 4 and the next operation is a `w`), you should throw an error.

 3. Implement the `q` operator.
 Note that when there is nothing to duplicate, an error should be thrown.